gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 ## Secret Provisioning server

-The server is supposed to run on a trusted machine (not in the SGX enclave).
+The server is supposed to run on a trusted machine (not in an SGX enclave).
 The server listens for client connections.
-For each connected client, the server verifies the client's RA-TLS certificate and the embedded SGX quote and, if verification succeeds, sends the first secret back to the client (the master key for encrypted files, read from `files/wrap-key` that is passed as a command-line argument while running the server, or a 16B random key if no command-line argument is provided).
-If the client requests a second secret, the server sends the dummy string `42` as the second secret.
+For each connected client, the server verifies the client's RA-TLS certificate and the embedded SGX quote and, if verification succeeds, sends secrets back to the client (e.g. the master key for encrypted files in `secret_prov_pf` example).

-There are two versions of the server: the EPID one and the DCAP one.
+There are two versions of each the server: the EPID one and the DCAP one.
 Each of them links against the corresponding EPID/DCAP secret-provisioning library at build time.

 Because this example builds and uses debug SGX enclaves (`sgx.debug` is set to `true`), we use environment variable `RA_TLS_ALLOW_DEBUG_ENCLAVE_INSECURE=1`.